Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 Overlooking a stunning beach on Nosy Be’s northwest coast is this eco-friendly lodge.
 It features just a handful of thatched-roof bungalows, each individually themed.

-Fresh seafood caught by local fishermen is served at the onsite restaurant, which specialises in Malagasy cuisine and Italian favourites.
+Fresh seafood caught by local fishermen is served at the on-site restaurant, which specialises in Malagasy cuisine and Italian favourites.

 Aside from harnessing solar power and prioritising water saving, Sangany Lodge prides itself on offering sustainable employment for the local community.